 Landing Gear Finishes

-- Polishing—This is an option that we do not provide but something that you can do yourself.
+- Polishing — This is an option that we do not provide but something that you can do yourself.
 Tip— the entire gear does not have to be polished, only that portion that is visible.
 The hidden portion should be epoxy primed to prevent corrosion.
-Polished gear is the least corrosion resistant.
-Care must be taken to ensure that is always has an adequate coat of wax.
+Polished gear are the least corrosion resistant.
+Care must be taken to ensure that they always have an adequate coat of wax.

 Finishing Tips to Protect your Investment

 - Painting — If you desire to paint your gear, we recommend that you use a good epoxy primer such as RAND-O-PLATE or EPIBOND.
 Finish with either epoxy or polyurethane paint.